-Things to See around Tromso
+Things to See near Tromso

-We had a lunch at Anne-Grete Jensen Restaurant, which is an idyllic country side cafe.
+We had a lunch at Anne-Grete Jensen Restaurant, which is an idyllic countryside cafe.
 Do not skip it!

-Way Back to Helsinki
+Back from Tromso to Helsinki

-Night at Ranua
+Overnight Stop at Ranua

 Check current prices of Lapland Northern Lights Hotel Ilveslinna.

-The second driving day back to home was a long ride.
+The second driving day back home was a long ride.
 We drove the whole day from Ranua via Oulu to Helsinki.
 Because the distance was long, we had only short eating and coffee breaks.

-Tips for a Road Trip in Finland and Norway
+Tips for a Road Trip

 We have collected some driving tips for people planning to drive from South Finland to Lapland and maybe to Norway.